faizilham/msc-thesis/tail/ap2_full_description.typ

   unify (Gamma, "_", "_") = "Error"
 $

+#pagebreak()
-Analysis result
+== Overall analysis result

+Warning about incomplete utilization of local values
 $ "Warnings" = {f | f in "Cons" and evalexit(mono("exit"))(f) leqsq.not { UT } } $

+Inferred utilization status of the return value
 $
   "ReturnUtil" = union.big_(p in "Node") { c |-> sp(c) | c in "Sources"(p, e), p "is a" mono("return" lbl(e)) "node"}\

  u_ret = join.big_(c in "ReturnUtil") "ReturnUtil"(c)\
 $

+If the analyzed function $Fcal$ is an annotated top-level function, the analysis:

-Warning on return value if $u_ret leqsq.not utv_ret$
+1. Produces warning about the resulting utilization status if $u_ret leqsq.not utv_ret$

+2. Warns about incorrect parameters' utilization effects

 $
 "ParamWarnings" = {p_i | p_i in "Params" and PiEf(i) eq.not "GetEff"(utv_i, s_"fin" (p_i)) }\